sora-xor/sora2-network/CONTRIBUTING.md

  rustup target add wasm32-unknown-unknown --toolchain nightly-2021-03-11
  ```

-## Steps to do before opening a PR
+## Steps to take before opening a PR
 Unless all the steps are executed, CI will fail the build
 * Format the code `cargo fmt`
 * Fix all warnings `RUSTFLAGS="-Dwarnings" cargo check`